 Zoldo, The Valley of Ice Cream

-The Zoldo first roamed the Empire cities with “caudiere” of baked pears or baskets of cookies and caramels; then they began to sell “sorbet” with the typical carts, and in the period between the wars there was no city in Europe that did not count a Zoldo ice cream shop.
-Today the ice cream Zoldo is known throughout the world, as far as China, Japan and South Africa, so that Zoldo is called “the valley of the ice cream”.
-Even today the Valley is made up mostly of ice cream makers emigrants who leave their native land every year to the first months of the year, and then return home in the autumn.
-The emigration main goal is definitely to Germany, the country where the ice cream makers exported ice cream and still continue to export their arts and their culinary secrets, in the famous ice cream parlors and known everywhere.
+The Zoldani first roamed the Empire cities with “caudiere” of baked pears or baskets of cookies and caramels; then they began to sell “sorbet” with the typical carts, and in the period between the wars there was no city in Europe that did not count a Zoldo ice cream shop.
+Today the ice cream of Zoldo is known throughout the world, as far as China, Japan and South Africa, so that Zoldo is called “the valley of the ice cream”.
+Even today the Valley is made up mostly of ice cream makers emigrants who leave their native land every year to the first months of the year, and then return home on autumn.
+The emigration main goal is definitely to Germany, the country where the ice cream makers exported ice cream and still continue to export their arts and their culinary secrets, in the famous ice cream parlors that are known everywhere.